delphian/drupal-convert-file/README.txt

 Two default providers come with the module: `Convert File` and `Google Drive`.
-Convert File will gzip an uploaded file, while Google Drive will convert the file into pdf format.
+Convert File will gzip an uploaded file, while Google Drive will convert the file into pdf or txt formats.
 These providers are not active by default and must be enabled via the modules page.

 ### Installation instructions with drush ###